AquaDraco/UnityStationWiki/CENTCOMM-Missions.md

 ## Communication to the crew:

 At the start of each round a piece of paper will spawn on top of each command console.
-A station wide announcement will be received to inform the staff that the objectives have been printed.
+A station wide announcement will be received to inform the staff that the objectives have been received.

 ## CENTCOMM Mission Statement sheet: